Quincy Family Law Attorney

 Sometimes paternity, or the identity of a child’s legal father, needs to be established.
 For example, it might need to be established for the purpose of obtaining child support or for the purpose of the father gaining custody or visitation rights.
 In Massachusetts, when a couple is married when a child is born, paternity is automatically established.
 However, if the parents are not married, paternity needs to be established.
 Paternity can be established through a voluntary acknowledgement of parentage when the mother and the father agree on who the biological father is and the father’s name is listed on the Birth Certificate.
 However, under some circumstances, an alleged father disputes paternity, and then it is necessary to go through an involuntary establishment of paternity, in which somebody files a Complaint to Establish Paternity in order to start the process.
 In this proceeding, the court can order genetic or DNA testing of the alleged father and the child before making a determination about whether the alleged father is the biological father.

-Consult a Divorce Lawyer in the Boston Area
+Consult a Divorce Lawyer in the Quincy Area

 Family law matters can be difficult even under the best of circumstances.
 If you are dealing with a divorce or a related issue in Massachusetts, you should consult an experienced attorney.
 Elizabeth Stiritz represents spouses and parents in Suffolk, Norfolk, Plymouth, Middlesex and Barnstable Counties.
 Call us at 617-901-0278 or complete our online form to set up an appointment.